 Floor Reaction Orthosis (FRO)

-This solid-ankle design incorporates a broad, rigid anterior wall, which applies a knee extension moment during stance phase.
+This solid-ankle assembly incorporates a broad, rigid anterior wall, which applies a knee extension moment during stance phase.
 The FRO can be a welcome improvement over a heavy knee-ankle-foot orthosis for addressing C.P. crouch gait and other sources of knee instability.

 Tone-inhibiting characteristics can be built into many of these designs to address hypertonicity in proximal muscles.

 Donning and wearing an AFO can be a challenge for C.P. patients with deformities, abnormally stretched muscles, pressure-sensitive feet and other tolerance issues.
 A fabrication option that provides relief in appropriate instances is a two-piece or combination construction featuring a flexible molded inner boot of thin thermoplastic, which wraps around the foot and can be donned separately from, then joined to, the outer AFO.
 Because the two components are custom-fabricated from the same mold, they fit together intimately and are held snugly in place by closure straps.

 Available research is inconclusive on the relative merits of different AFO options, so selection of a particular assembly is a combination of art and science.
 However, the value of AFOs for improving gait function in spastic cerebral palsy patients, relative to no orthosis, is well established.
 Properly prescribed and custom-fabricated AFOs have been shown to increase stride length, reduce energy expenditure, and give patients a more natural look while walking.